janderland/fql/readme.md

 ### Kinds of Queries

-The following examples showcase the various kinds of FDBQ queries, their semantic meaning, and the equivalent FDB API calls implemented in Go.
+This section showcases the various kinds of FDBQ queries, their semantic meaning, and the equivalent FDB API calls implemented in Go.

 #### Set